AmirCM/network_project/design.md

 * Commandline for finished receiver file execution

-#  Plot Illustrating Completion Time For All Three Options
+#  Plot Illustrating Completion Time For All Five Options
 ___
 ![Alt text](imgs/CompletionTimeGraph.jpg?raw=true "Optional Title")
 * This image illustrates the completion time for all 3 options for transferring the same file at 0% loss/error to 60% loss/error in increments of 5%.
 * Option 1 does not have a curve since it is only run with no errors, for which it had a completion time of about 0.81 seconds
 * From the graph, the completion time increases as the error amount rises.
 * Option 3, involving data packet error, had the longer completion time as error amount increased compared to option 2, involving ACK packet error.
+* Option 4 & 5, to be added...